No Yeast Apple Cinnamon Rolls with Maple Icing are amazing rolls to make for a weekend breakfast!

 I love cinnamon rolls as much as the next person, but they’re hard to manage when trying to serve for a weekend breakfast.
 If I’m making yeast rolls, I can’t promise they’ll be done any sooner than lunchtime with all of that rising involved.
-That’s where these no-yeast, no-rising needed cinnamon rolls come in handy.
-That’s right- NO YEAST, I TELL YOU!!
+That’s where these no yeast apple cinnamon rolls come in handy.
+That’s right- NO YEAST, I TELL YOU, and no rising-needed!!
 They’ll definitely be done in time to be served as breakfast.

-Here’s my secret when making baked goods that you have to roll out on a mat: I measure my Gold Medal flour (the brand I use in my kitchen) on the mat so that the excess just gets pushed onto the mat and can be used to flour the mat for rolling.
+Here’s my secret when making baked goods that you have to roll out on a mat: I measure my flour on the mat so that the excess just gets pushed onto the mat and can be used to flour the mat for rolling.
+I love this rolling mat for rolling out dough.
+It’s large and easy to clean.

-The dough just gets mixed together and is ready to roll out (no rising needed!)
+The dough is mixed together and is ready to roll out (no rising needed!)

-Next: Roll, sprinkle cinnamon-sugar, then sprinkle the sauteed apples.
+Next: Roll, sprinkle cinnamon-sugar, and then sprinkle the sautéed apples.

 Roll it up log-style.